Rabbi Malka creates personalized wedding

 experiences for couples of all different Jewish

-backgrounds and interfaith families.
+backgrounds and for interfaith couples.
 She believes

-that your wedding ceremony should represent
+that your wedding ceremony should represent you as

-you as a couple.
+individuals and as a couple.

 opportunities to really make their wedding their own.
 Below are